 I have always taken great pride in managing my life alone.
 I’m a sole survivor – I’m Eleanor Oliphant.
 I don’t need anyone else – there’s no big hole in my life, no missing part of my own particular puzzle.
 I am a self-contained entity.
 That’s what I’ve always told myself, at any rate.

-Closed off, alone, and unfamiliar with the world, the reader discovers Eleanor has spent time in care and has to endure visits from social workers who stare at her scars.
-Though she still speaks to the caustic-tongued “Mummy” who the reader suspects is incarcerated, every week on the same day at the same time.
+Closed off, alone and unfamiliar with the world, the reader discovers Eleanor has spent time in care and has to endure visits from social workers who stare at her scars.

 Mummy always told me that I am ugly, freakish, vile.
 She’s done so from my earliest years, even before I acquired my scars.

 One simple act of kindness pierces the walls Eleanor has built around herself.
-And with the start of a friendship with Raymond, she must learn how to navigate the world that everyone else seems to take for granted – while searching for the courage to face the dark corners she’s avoided all her life.
+And with the start of a friendship with Raymond, she must learn how to navigate the world that everyone else seems to take for granted – whilst at the same time, searching for the courage to face the dark corners she’s avoided all her life.

 After they witness an old man who falls in the street, Raymond invites Eleanor to visit him in hospital.
 Whilst getting ready she ponders whether she could become a musician’s muse and this in turn leads her to reflect on her image both internal and external and we learn that Eleanor survived a fire and emerged like a ‘little phoenix’.

-Hilarious and tragic.
-Eleanor’s past relationship with food highlights how mealtimes, food, or even just new living patterns can be torture for young people in care where everything feels strange and is so different from whatever they have been used to.
+Hilarious and tragic; Eleanor’s past relationship with food highlights how mealtimes, food, or even just new living patterns can for some young people in care can be torture where everything feels strange and is so different from whatever routine they have been used to.

+Honeyman’s response explains why possibly some readers may have difficulties with the care experienced aspects of this character.
 This is not memoir or autobiography.
-It’s a fictionalised portrayal of the legacy of trauma, a writer who has done her research homework around the silence that accompanies this and the ultimate loneliness that difference and reclusiveness can create.
+I took the novel for what it was, Pop-fiction, Chick-lit, a fictionalised and possibly at times a too light-hearted portrayal of the legacy of trauma.
+A writer though, who has done her research homework around the silence that accompanies this and the ultimate loneliness that difference and reclusiveness can create.
 Eleanor’s story is all too familiar to those who have experienced the ‘care’ system, arriving traumatised and often leaving even more broken.
-Told with warmth, humour, and a sad poignancy, weird, quirky, and eccentric, Ms Oliphant will have you laughing and crying simultaneously.
-Here is a character you will really care about.
+Told with warmth, humour, and a sad poignancy, Ms Oliphant: weird, quirky, and eccentric; will have you laughing and crying simultaneously.
+Here is a fictional character you will really care about.